omo50/Williams-Console/README.md

 I usally update whenever I have spare time, which I have a lot of.
 I always seek for improvments for performance and stabilty wise, so expect it to be a bit slow.

 ## Special Thanks
-- [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off Re-Console
+- [omoso](https://modrinth.com/user/omoso) for giving me permision for fork off Re-Console.
 - [Wilyicaro](https://modrinth.com/user/wilyicaro), for making the Legacy4J mod.
 - [Permdog](https://modrinth.com/user/Permdog99), for making the Legacy Mipmaps mod.
 - And all other mod developers who made this project posible.